Size guide

 Maternity Girdles, Bands and Briefs

-Maternity girdles are usually worn starting in the sixth month.
-Choose the coverage and style that you like, but be careful not to buy girdles that are too tight around the waist or leg.
-Postpartum girdles should be purchased based on the size you wore before pregnancy.
-Also, for maternity tights, choose ones made of stretchy materials that fit comfortably around your bump, without compressing.
+Maternity girdles are generally worn starting in the sixth month.
+Choose the coverage and style you prefer, but be careful not to buy garments that are too tight around the waist or legs.
+Postpartum girdles, on the other hand, are often chosen based on your usual pre-pregnancy size, always favoring comfortable, non-constrictive support.
+For maternity tights and panties, choose stretchy, breathable materials that fit comfortably around your belly without constricting.

 Size Chart

-To determine your size, we recommend that you refer to the size chart on each product page.
-The measurements provided will help you find the size that best suits your body.
-If you have any doubts about your size, do not hesitate to contact us for more information or ask our CEMs .
+To determine your size, we recommend referring to the size chart on each product page.
+The measurements provided will help you find the best fit for your body.
+If you have any questions about your size, you can contact us for assistance.
+If you provide your measurements (bust, underbust, hips) and the product you're interested in, we can help you make a more accurate choice.

 FAQ - Frequently Asked Questions